nextstrain/docs.nextstrain.org/src/tutorials/running-a-workflow.rst

 1. :doc:`Install Nextstrain </install>`.
 These instructions will install all of the software you need to complete this tutorial and others.

-Download the example Zika workflow repository
+Download the example Zika pathogen repository
 =============================================

-:term:`Pathogen workflows<workflow>` are stored in :term:`workflow repositories<workflow repository>` (version-controlled folders) to track changes over time.
-Download the `example Zika workflow repository <https://github.com/nextstrain/zika-tutorial>`_.
+:term:`Pathogen workflows<workflow>` are stored in :term:`pathogen repositories<pathogen repository>` (version-controlled folders) to track changes over time.
+Download the `example Zika pathogen repository <https://github.com/nextstrain/zika-tutorial>`_.

 .. code-block::